 Stone guards may be provided for added protection on the front windows.
 To open the guard, unhook the two rubber T-handles on the bottom of the guard, raise the stone guard to the desired height, and tighten the thumb screws on each support arm.
 Be sure to lower and fasten the guard when high winds may be approaching and before travel.

 Wrap Protectors

-The front end of the trailer exterior shell may be equipped with stainless steel protectors covering the lower corner wraps.
-The protectors provide added protection from road damage.
-The protectors can be moved out of the way for cleaning the shell by unbolting and swinging the protectors forward on the hinge.
+The front end of the trailer exterior shell is equipped with a 3-M film protective covering the lower corner wraps.
+The 3-M film provides added protection on the shell from road damage.